|

 & Co.
 Ltd., and S. Hall & Sons Ltd.

-A new site by Kevin Adams of N.Z., on 7.62 x 51mm
+A great site by Kevin Adams of N.Z., on 7.62 x 51mm

 NATO stripper clips, chargers, &c.
 Check out Kevin's pages at http://homepages.ihug.co.nz/~kevin_a/